Drain Flush Mercedes-Benz Coolant Antifreeze

 - Use Mercedes-Benz-approved coolant.

-- Mercedes engine also has an engine block drain located on the passenger side of the engine between the exhaust and engine mount.
-If you want to flush the system thoroughly, you must also drain the coolant in the engine block.
+- Mercedes engines also have an engine block drain located on the passenger side of the engine between the exhaust and engine mount.
+If you want to flush the system thoroughly, drain the coolant in the engine block.

 We hope you find the Drain Flush Mercedes-Benz Coolant Antifreeze guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.